 Plantar fasciitis is one of the most common running foot injuries.
 It’s characterised by pain or irritation in the thick band of tissue (known as fascia) on the bottom of your foot, which is typically more painful first thing in the morning.
 The fascia acts as a spring when you’re running and increasing your mileage too quickly can put it under too much stress so to prevent this common injury you should, again, ensure you increase mileage slowly.
 If you have weak or tight calves, you can also develop plantar fasciitis, so make sure you become well acquainted with your foam roller.

 Your iliotibial band, otherwise known as your IT band, is a long ligament that runs all the way from your hip to your shin along the outside of your leg.
 One of the most common symptoms of ITB syndrome is pain that’s felt on the outside of your knee, which leads many runners to mistakenly think they have a knee injury.
 Weak glutes, as well as overtraining, are often the cause of this common running injury.
 So, to prevent ITB syndrome, be sure to hit the gym and focus on hip thrusters, glute bridges and squats.

-If you feel pain and tenderness along the front of your leg, you could be suffering from shin splints.
+If you feel tenderness and pain in your shins after a run, you could be suffering from shin splints.
 Beginner runners are most susceptible to shin splints, but those returning from injury may also experience them if they’re tempted to amp up the mileage too soon.
 To prevent shin splints, follow the 10% rule when it comes to increasing your mileage - that is, only increase the distance you run each week by no more than 10%.
 You might also want to get your gait analysed and if necessary, switch to a support shoe that limits pronation or offers arch support.

 The key three to prevent running injuries